JikesRVM/jikesrvm.github.io/ProjectStatus.md

 - x64 prototype works well
 - other x64 BaseBase* configurations have intermittent failures
-- x64 prototype-opt is partly working
+- x64 prototype-opt and development builds have intermittent failures
-- x64 development doesn't build due to image bloat issues
+- other x64 builds with the optimizing compiler are untested

 ## Runtime